-These graphs show the results of the 2018 State General Assessment in Science.
-Students in grades 5, 8, and 11 took the assessment in the spring of 2018.
+These graphs show the results of the 2019 State General Assessment in Science.
+Students in grades 5, 8, and 11 took the assessment in the spring of 2019.
+The top graph shows the state of Kansas results, the bottom graph, the Kansas School for the Deaf results.